silicon-vlsi/silicon-vlsi.github.io/content/Resources/vlsi/basic-digital-1.md

 - **Clock Gating circuit**
   - Basically, use of AND / OR/ MUX at this place.
-  - Sequential circuit-based Clock Gating circuit (Latch based | Flipflop Based)
+  - Sequential circuit-based Clock Gating circuit (Latch based, Flipflop Based)
   - Waveform of Clock and input and output

 - **Different Timing waveform-based concepts**